 We are exposed to risk associated with changes in interest rates.
-As of December 31, 2020, \$1.1 billion of our outstanding debt under our Credit Agreement was subject to floating interest rate risk.
-While our senior secured term loan is subject to increases in interest rates, we do not believe that a short-term change in interest rates would have a material impact on our income before taxes given assets owned, which are generally subject to the same, but off-setting, interest rate risk.
+As of December 31, 2021, \$1.1 billion of our outstanding debt was subject to floating interest rate risk.
+While our senior secured term loan is subject to increases in interest rates, we do not believe that a short-term change in interest rates would have a material impact on our net income given revenue generated by our client cash balances, which is generally subject to the same, but off-setting, interest rate risk.